18F/slides/_slides/cio-council/18F-agilebpa-july-2015.md

 --
 <video controls><source src="https://github.com/18F/slides/blob/18f-pages/assets/video/UnitTestFail.mp4?raw=true" type="video/mp4">Your browser does not support the HTML video element.</video>
 ---
-## How can 18F improve
+## How 18F can improve

 * More automated tests

 * Require data-validation of hyperlinks instead of narratives for evidence

-* Create distributed technical evaluation team to increase speed and quality
+* Create distributed technical evaluation teams to increase speed and quality
 ---
 ## What comes next